awsdocs/amazon-s3-userguide/doc_source/ensure-object-ownership.md

 ## Disabling ACLs for all new buckets \(bucket owner enforced\)<a name="object-ownership-requiring-bucket-owner-enforced"></a>

-The following example IAM policy denies the `s3:CreateBucket` permission for a specific IAM user or role unless the bucket owner enforced setting is applied for Object Ownership\.
+The following example IAM policy denies the `s3:CreateBucket` permission for a specific IAM user or role unless the Bucket owner enforced setting is applied for Object Ownership\.
 The key\-value pair in the `Condition` block specifies `s3:x-amz-object-ownership` as its key and the `BucketOwnerEnforced` setting as its value\.
-In other words, the IAM user can create buckets only if they set the bucket owner enforced setting for Object Ownership and disable ACLs\.
+In other words, the IAM user can create buckets only if they set the Bucket owner enforced setting for Object Ownership and disable ACLs\.
 You can also use this policy as a boundary SCP for your AWS organization\.

 ```
 {